 Under the leadership of Prince Titus, the Roman army destroyed Jerusalem and its Temple in A.D.
 70 in explicit fulfillment of Daniel 9:26: “The people of the ruler who will come will destroy the city and the sanctuary.”
 After Titus destroyed the temple in Jerusalem, the sanctuary mentioned in v.
 26, he also literally fulfilled Daniel 9:27 “In the middle of the ‘seven’ he will put an end to sacrifice and offering.”
 After Titus destroyed the Temple in A.D.
 70 it was never rebuilt and as a result the Jews never again performed the sacrificial offerings to the Lord.

-Amidst the siege of Jerusalem, the Romans carried their ensigns into the Temple and propped them up at the Temple’s eastern gate, “and there did they offer sacrifices to them, and there did they make Titus imperator with the greatest acclamations of joy.”13 As mentioned above, the ensigns were Rome’s military standards.
+Amidst the siege of Jerusalem, the Romans carried their ensigns into the Temple and propped them up at the Temple’s eastern gate, “and there did they offer sacrifices to them, and there did they make Titus imperator with the greatest acclamations of joy.”14 As mentioned above, the ensigns were Rome’s military standards.
 These metal idols and flags depicted Zeus, Rome and Caesar.
 Among these ensigns was the Imago, a graven image of the Emperor.
-These ensigns were idols to the Roman legions as is illustrated by the fact that the Roman army worshipped the ensigns in the Temple as expressed by Josephus in the quote above.14 The fact that according to Josephus the ensigns were set up and worshipped on the eastern wing of the Temple explicitly fulfills Daniel 9:27: “And at the wing of the temple he will set up an abomination that causes desolation.”
+These ensigns were idols to the Roman legions as is illustrated by the fact that the Roman army worshipped the ensigns in the Temple as expressed by Josephus in the quote above.15 The fact that according to Josephus the ensigns were set up and worshipped on the eastern wing of the Temple explicitly fulfills Daniel 9:27: “And at the wing of the temple he will set up an abomination that causes desolation.”
+The word wing in Daniel 9:27 is kə·nap̄ meaning “wing, extremity, edge.”
+Thus in explicit fulfillment of Daniel 9:27 we see how the Romans worshiped the ensigns on the Temple’s eastern gate which is, of course, the “wing, extremity and edge” of the Temple.
 Recall the Roman army is also believed to have sacrificed a pig to these ensigns in the Temple just as did the Greeks in the previous abomination that causes desolation.